ParrishLab/ysa-gui/docs/userguide/layout/menubar.rst

 Displays the spectrogram(s) of the selected channel(s) in the trace plots.
 Instead of representing millivolts over time, the spectrogram represents the frequency content of the signal over time.
 The y-axis will automatically adjust to the frequency range set in the spectrogram settings, which is limited by the Nyquist frequency.

+Signals must be sampled at a high enough rate to avoid :term:`aliasing`, which occurs when frequencies exceed the :term:`Nyquist frequency`.
+(See section on :ref:`anti-aliasing`.)

 .. image:: ../../_static/spectrogram.gif
    :alt: Spectrogram